internet-sicherheit/eco-blockchain-governance/governance/references/bloxberg.md

 ## Overview

-The governance model is based on three pillars:
+The governance model is based on three pillars, one of it being:

-1. **Rights of co-determination**
+* **Rights of co-determination**

    * Administrative rights: to propose new proposals, implement or enforce decisions

    * Control rights: ratification of decisions, follow the decision-making process and its performance

-2. **Responsibility**: The mechanisms whereby members commit and are held accountable for their actions and decisions.

 3. **incentives**: All reasons and mechanisms whereby members are encouraged to follow the guidelines